Over 100 Years of Quality Care

 After years of additions, including the most recent additions of Harvest Market and the state-of-the-art Emergency and OB Departments, Watertown Memorial Hospital joined forces with LifePoint Health and became Watertown Regional Medical Center.

-As part of the joint venture, LifePoint Health owns 80 percent of the hospital, while WRMC and the community will retain a 20 percent ownership stake.
+As part of the joint venture, LifePoint Health owns 80 percent of the hospital, while the Greater Watertown Community Health Foundation retains a 20 percent ownership stake.
 Proceeds from the joint venture transaction were used to pay off WRMC’s existing financial obligations, and the remaining assets were used to create a substantial charitable foundation focused on community health.

 Affiliation with LifePoint Health enables Watertown Regional Medical Center to envision a future of continued growth while maintaining a commitment to Making Communities Healthier.